cloudevents/sdk-java/api/README.md

 		/*
 		 * Step 2.
 Access the internal list of extensions
-		 *   - here we must provide a accessor of internal list of extensions */
+		 *   - here we must provide an accessor for the internal list of extensions */
 		.map(Accessor::extensionsOf)

-		/**
+		/*
 		 * Step 3.
 The extensions marshalling
 		 *   - we must provide an impl able to marshal a Collection<ExtensionFormat> into a
 		 *   Map<String, String>